juliesymons/juliesymons/GettingStarted.md

 See operator api (add link) or appendix A? where does convolve belong?

-* convolution
+* convolution and border policies for applying filters - see convolve
-* real unary - takes one real field, applied to each number component of each tensor in the field, or take a real field and a constant scalar to compute result by apply the operator to each tensor element independently, === and !===
+*

 * real binary - take two real fields on the same shape to produce a result with the same shape (for one operand of 0D field shape and or 0D tensor shape) - replicated along the missing shape or dimension
-* complex operators

 * transformations - stacking, slicing, trimming, expanding (borderPolicy - BorderZero, BorderClamp, BorderCyclic), shifting, warping, subfield, apply(Range), downsampling, upsampling
-*

-paragraph

 ### feedback operator

 `<==`

+explain, and mention which tutorial to see

 ### user-defined GPU operators